-Cyber security threats are on the rise, so let’s Up our online defences this Cyber Smart Week.
+Cyber security threats are on the rise, so let’s Up our online defences.

-We’re seeing more incidents affecting New Zealanders, at work and at home, but the good news is our band of bots are back to share simple steps everyone can take to protect from cyber threats.
+We’re seeing more incidents affecting New Zealanders, at work and at home, but the good news is there are simple steps everyone can take to protect from cyber threats.

 Step 1.
 Upsize your passwords

 Upsizing your passwords is one of the best ways to Cyber Up and protect yourself online.

 Long and strong passwords are much harder for attackers to crack.
 We recommend creating a passphrase, that’s a string of four or more words as it’s easier to remember and is stronger than a random mix of letters, numbers and symbols.

 It’s also important to use different passwords on each account.
 If an attacker gets hold of one of your passwords, they can’t get access to all of your other accounts.
 It also means you only have to change the password for that one account.